Software-as-a-service (SaaS) is growing everywhere, and Google’s G Suite is quickly becoming the service of choice for SMB’s and enterprises.

 Gmail: If you personally use Gmail, there’s a lot of continuity with the G Suite version.
 Admins can keep and search logs of emails as an added benefit for security and compliance.

-Calendar: While setting up G Suite admins can specify how users can share their primary calendar inside and outside the company’s domain.
+Calendar: During G Suite Setup, admins can specify how users can share their primary calendar inside and outside the company’s domain.
 For example, you can specify whether to show event details or keep them private, whether people outside your domain can change calendars, and more.

 Google Drive / Team Drives (for G Suite Business and Enterprise): As mentioned above, Team Drives provide a simple way to store and organize files.
 The benefit is granting ownership of files to teams, rather than individuals.
 It’s easy to add and remove team members, or decide how you want to grant and restrict access.